• Born Eunuchs

 A scholarly response on what the Hebrew and Aramaic Bible says concerning LGBTI people.

-Desktop View: If you click on the Bible reference, you can close the pop up window afterwards to return to my website.
-I generally only linked the references where I didn't fully write out the verse.
-The green colored references should pull up a Bible quotation except for the Deuterocanonical Books.
+Desktop View: Clicking the aqua colored references should direct you to a different website for the Bible quotation.
+You can close the pop up window afterwards to return to my website.
+I generally only linked the Deuterocanonical references where I didn't fully write out the verse.

 Greek, Latin & KJV Deception